MrAlexSee/sopang/README.md

 ---------------------- | ---------------------
-`nSegments`            | total number of segments `alphabet`             | alphabet for character sampling `nDegeneratePositions` | number of segments (must be smaller or equal to `nSegments`) which are degenerate (indeterminate), i.e., contain multiple variants
+`nSegments`            | total number of segments `alphabet`             | alphabet for character sampling `nDegeneratePositions` | number of segments (must be smaller than or equal to `nSegments`) which are degenerate (indeterminate), i.e., contain multiple variants
 `nMaxSegmentVariants`  | maximum number of variants (`a`), the number of variants for each degenerate segment will be sampled from the interval `[2, a]`
 `nMaxVariantLength`    | maximum length of each segment variant (`b`), the length for each variant will be sampled from the interval `[0, b]` (segments might contain empty words)
 `outFile`              | output file path